What It Does¶

 AwsLimitCheckerclass can both override global percentage thresholds, as well as specify per-limit thresholds as a percentage, a fixed usage value, or both.
 For more information on overriding thresholds, see Python Usage / Setting a Threshold Override as well as the documentation for

-It’s recommended that you install into a virtual environment (virtualenv / venv).
+If not running via Docker, it’s recommended that you install into a virtual environment (virtualenv / venv).
 See the virtualenv usage documentation for more details, but the gist is as follows (the virtualenv name, “limitchecker” here, can be whatever you want):

 virtualenv limitchecker source limitchecker/bin/activate pip install awslimitchecker